-We have established an audit committee of the board of directors.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
 Drs.
 Sorensen, Kaushal and Carter will serve as members of our audit committee.
 Under the Nasdaq listing standards and applicable SEC rules, we are required to have three members of the audit committee, all of whom must be independent, subject to the exception described below.
 Drs.
 Sorensen, Kaushal and Carter are independent.

 Dr. Sorensen will serve as the chairman of the audit committee.
-Each member of the audit committee is financially literate and our board of directors has determined that Dr. Sorensen qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate and our board of directors has determined that Dr. Sorensen gualifies as an "audit committee financial expert" as defined in applicable SEC rules.